LINQ to Objects (C#)

 LINQ and File Directories (C#)

 Explains how LINQ can be used to interact with file systems.
-Also includes links to topics that demonstrate these concepts.
+Also includes links to articles that demonstrate these concepts.

 Demonstrates how to query an ArrayList in C#.